-Biodiesel is made from renewable resources mainly from agricultural co-products and byproducts such as soybean oil, other natural oils, and greases and there by is a solution for our green concerns.
-The emissions are lower as compared from those from diesel (petroleum).
+Biodiesel is made from renewable resources mainly from agricultural co-products and byproducts such as soybean oil, other natural oils, and greases and thereby is a solution for our green concerns.
+The emissions are lower as compared to those from diesel (petroleum).
 A detailed explanation would state that biodiesel, reduces unburned hydrocarbons, particulate matter and other gases as compared to petroleum diesel.
 In the United States of America, it is produced on a large scale in a bid to reduce dependency on other countries for oil needs.
 This had led to several green jobs being created and has also contributed to the economy.

-It produces less carbon output and few pollutants than traditional petroleum products.
+It produces less carbon output and fewer pollutants than traditional petroleum products.
 When compared to petroleum diesel, biodiesel produces less soot (particulate matter), carbon monoxide, unburned hydrocarbons, and sulfur dioxide.
 Pollution from oil causes more air pollution and many people fall sick every day.
-With use of biodiesel, people have got huge health benefits as they need to spend less money on healthcare products.
+With the use of biodiesel, people have got huge health benefits as they need to spend less money on healthcare products.

 As more crops are grown to produce biodiesel, it has created vast employment opportunities.
-Local people are employed in biofuel production plants and increase in demand for biodiesel may create more jobs.
-People who create crops to be used in biodiesel enjoy benefits as increase in demand for biodiesel leads to increase in demand for suitable biofuel crops.
+Local people are employed in biofuel production plants and an increase in demand for biodiesel may create more jobs.
+People who create crops to be used in biodiesel enjoy benefits as an increase in demand for biodiesel leads to an increase in demand for suitable biofuel crops.

 The last few years have seen the upsurge of several vehicles and machines, with engines that run on biodiesel.
 One constantly hears and reads about the same in newspapers and automobile magazines.
 A large number of vehicles in the United States of America, come with options of biodiesel engines, talking volumes about the boom of this technology.
-As per the EPA, the biodiesel industry produced a mind bogging one billion gallons plus of biodiesel in the past year, 2012.

-The debate on bio fuels still on and its effects are still being accessed.
+The debate on biofuels still on and its effects are still being accessed.
 But that does not dampen the ambitions of Biodiesel.
-Biodiesel is fast catching up in other countries too, as they snow ball in to an economically competitive alternative for energy.
+Biodiesel is fast catching up in other countries too, as they snowball into an economically competitive alternative for energy.
 With Biodiesel making it big, the companies that manufacture it are acting increasingly as power companies.
-With the sky-rocketing prices of oil and petroleum, several investors are moving towards investing in Bio fuels citing greener pastures and a better future on this side.
+With the sky-rocketing prices of oil and petroleum, several investors are moving towards investing in Biofuels citing greener pastures and a better future on this side.